Welcome to the Temple of Zeus's Official Forums!

 Vail VR, Grimlord VR, Zero Caliber 1 and 2, Walking Dead Saints and Sinner VR and Retribution, Elden Ring, Skyrim VR(Heavily modded), blade and sorcery VR, Shinobi VR, Battle Talent VR, Arizona sunshine 1 and 2 VR

 I know that the consensus of some members here (ones that I respect a lot, too) is that video games are bad and a waste of time.
 I disagree to some extent on that — mainly because I just see it as another hobby and art of expression.
-If someone does their duties as an SS and an adult, I don't see any problem in spending some time playing video games.
+If someone does their duties as an Zevism and an adult, I don't see any problem in spending some time playing video games.
 After all, no one can meditate continuously, especially if they're not advanced.

 I don't play them as often as I used to (and even then there were periods of time when I'd focus on games and then switch to another hobby).
 Nonetheless, I do have a relatively big list of games that I did enjoy a lot.